Trauma Therapy

 Common Trauma Symptoms and Reactions

-You may experience physical reactions such as:
+You may experience physical reactions to trauma such as:

 • Trouble eating or an upset stomach